Essendon Football Club: Dick Reynolds years (1933–1960)

-In any case, there could be no such reservations about Essendon's next premiership, which came just four years later.
-Prior to that Essendon lost a hard-fought grand final to Richmond in 1943 by 5 points, finished 3rd in 1944, and dropped to 8th in 1945.
+Essendon lost the 1943 grand final to Richmond by 5 points, finished 3rd in 1944, and dropped to 8th in 1945.

 After World War II, Essendon enjoyed great success.
-In the five years immediately after the war, Essendon won 3 premierships (1946, 1949, 1950) and were runners up twice (1947, 1948).
+In the five years immediately after the war, Essendon won three premierships (1946, 1949, 1950) and were runners-up twice (1947, 1948).
 In 1946, Essendon were clearly the VFL's supreme force, topping the ladder after the home-and-away games and surviving a drawn second semi-final against Collingwood to make it through to the grand final a week later with a score of 10.16 (76) to 8.9 (57).
-Then, in the grand final against Melbourne, Essendon set a grand final record score of 22.18 (150) to Melbourne 13.9 (87), featuring a 7-goal performance by centre half-forward Gordon Lane.
+In the grand final against Melbourne, Essendon set a grand final record score of 22.18 (150) to Melbourne 13.9 (87), featuring a 7-goal performance by centre half-forward Gordon Lane.
 Rover Bill Hutchinson, and defenders Wally Buttsworth, Cec Ruddell and Harold Lambert were among the best players.

-The 1947 Grand Final has to go down in the ledger as 'one of the ones that got away', with Essendon losing to Carlton by a single point despite managing 30 scoring shots to 21.
-As if to prove that lightning does occasionally strike twice, the second of the 'ones that got away' came just a year later, the Dons finishing with a lamentable 7.27, to tie with Melbourne (who managed 10.9) in the 1948 grand final.
-A week later Essendon waved the premiership good-bye, as Melbourne raced to a 13.11 (89) to 7.8 (50) triumph.
-The club's Annual Report made an assessment that was at once restrained and, as was soon to emerge, tacitly and uncannily prophetic: "It is very apparent that no team is complete without a spearhead and your committee has high hopes of rectifying that fault this coming season".
+Essendon lost the 1947 Grand Final to Carlton by a single point despite recording 30 scoring shots to 21.
+The following year, Essendon tied with Melbourne in the 1948 grand final, kicking 7.27 to Melbourne's 10.9, before losing the replay 13.11 (89) to 7.8 (50).
+Following the season, the club's annual report noted the need for a spearhead full-forward, stating: "It is very apparent that no team is complete without a spearhead and your committee has high hopes of rectifying that fault this coming season".

-The 1949 season heralded the arrival on the VFL scene of John Coleman, arguably the greatest player in Essendon's history, and, in the view of some, the finest player the game has known.
-In his first ever appearance for the Dons, against Hawthorn in Round 1, 1949, he booted 12 of his side's 18 goals to create a round one record which was to endure for forty-five years.
-More importantly, however, he went on to maintain the same high level of performance throughout the season, kicking precisely 100 goals for the year to become the first player to kick 100 goals in a season since Richmond's Jack Titus in 1940.
+The 1949 season marked the debut of John Coleman.
+In his first appearance against Hawthorn in Round 1, 1949, he kicked 12 goals, establishing a round one record that stood for forty-five years.
+Coleman maintained this form throughout the season, kicking exactly 100 goals to become the first player to kick 100 goals in a season since Richmond's Jack Titus in 1940, and the first to do so in a debut season.